McCracken County Public Schools

 “Renaissance has definitely played a role in our accomplishments,” said Principal Ginger Stewart.
 “We have excellent students, master teachers, involved parents, and a supportive district team, but the Renaissance solutions work if you work them.
 Each year, we refine the fidelity with which we use them.”
 What started with Renaissance Accelerated Reader® five years ago is now an umbrella of Renaissance solutions at Concord Elementary, all in play to support the school-wide initiative of “Every child, every day.”

-Accelerated Reader, Renaissance Accelerated Math®, and Renaissance MathFacts in a Flash® each provide critical reading and math practice on a personalized level, while Renaissance Star Reading® and Renaissance Star Math® are instrumental in screening, diagnostics, progress monitoring, and overall growth measurement.
+Accelerated Reader and Renaissance Accelerated Math® provide critical reading and math practice on a personalized level, while Renaissance Star Reading® and Renaissance Star Math® are instrumental in screening, diagnostics, progress monitoring, and overall growth measurement.

 “Teaching begins and ends with assessment,” Stewart said.
 “Through Star Assessments, we get extremely accurate information in 20—25 minutes.”
 Concord Elementary uses Star Reading and Star Math for baseline testing within the first few days of school to gain an imperative starting point and to set the appropriate goals for each child.
 They repeat assessments every nine weeks, compare growth, and make necessary adjustments to levels and goals.